OneBitSoftware/Microsoft.AspNetCore.Authentication.ActiveDirectory/README.md

 ## Kudos
 Most of the code here is based on what Yannic Staudt developed here: https://github.com/pysco68/Pysco68.Owin.Authentication.Ntlm
-It is adapted for ASP.NET vNext.
+It is adapted for ASP.NET vNext with some changes to the logic.
+A HUGE thanks for the interop class!

 ##Contribution
 Feel free to submit a pull request or contact me for using this.